 Photo holiday cards are a good bargain, and Costco is one of the best places to find a rental car.
-The store also offers some of the lowest-price prescriptions – even for nonmembers.
+The store also offers some of the lowest-price prescriptions, including pet medications.
 Unlike most pharmacies, Costco puts prices of prescriptions online so you can find the best deal.

 Everything isn’t a great deal at Costco, of course.
 I rarely purchase health and beauty items there because I can find better deals during drugstore sales using manufacturers’ coupons.
 And while Costco does have some decent deals on meat, I usually find better deals shopping the sales at a few different grocers.